Workstation FAQ

 7. Can I add parts later?

 These systems are upgradable.
 Typically, as funding becomes available, users ask about more RAM, larger/faster hard drives or adding another graphics card.
 Each request is reviewed by an RSS FTE, as Dell does have limited available parts.
 For example, components for 5+ year old system is going to be hard to find in today’s computing market.
-Our approach is to do all that is possible to futureproof the hardware, if funding is available.
+Our approach is to do all that is possible to future-proof the hardware, if funding is available.
 Meaning, building a system that should be able to handle the next two operating system changes or other major OS upgrade.
 This isn’t always possible, but if the funding is available today, build out what you think you need for the future.

 ***Disclaimer.
 Hardware models and operating system changes due occur.
 We will put forth our best effort to update this information, reflecting those changes.